Romario-Negreiros/Ecommerce/README.md

 - [ ] Checkout component with Material UI for a better looking form
 - [ ] Create avaliations field on detailed page for every product.
 - [ ] Keep track of user's shipping historic, and create a dashboard to see it
+- [ ] Integrate with stripe and commercejs to simulate a complete experience without backend

 -----------------------------------------------------------------------------------------------------------------------------